 I could not discipline myself except with internal negative judgments and those combined with my parents’ negative pressure was very difficult to deal with.
 And, that difficulty was based in having a life’s situation where you basically have no idea at all how to solve a problem and everyone around you knows but actually offers no real solution either except that self-discipline would do the trick.

-I would suggest that to a person with LAW and MOMP (Adhd & Dyslexia), self-discipline is not an answer and not a course of action at all.
+I would suggest that to a person with ADHD/Dyslexia, self-discipline is not an answer and not a course of action at all.
 The best analogy for this is: if I took you and plopped you into Siberia and told you to pass some test in Russian and said to you: “Self discipline, you need self discipline” as the way to pass a test in Russian (and you do not speak any Russian at all – not to even say “hello.”)
 Oh, and the test is this afternoon, by the way… “you need self-discipline and your whole life’s future depends on it!")

 So, there I was in a room alone.
-I was given the same type of IQ test at this military school but there was no one else in the room but me.
+I was given the same type of IQ test at this military school as I had been given several times before.
+And there was no one else in the room but me.
 Before, I had been in a group of 25 or so other kids.
 Now I was alone.
 I was given the test papers and told how to indicate my answers on the paper and the test-monitor walked out and left me alone.